majorhacker/AutoLoad/README.md

 [*] Things you can do with this Script

-1. Make a Android Payload
+1. Make a Payload

-:::::This option make a msfvenom reverse_tcp payload for android.
+:::::This option make a msfvenom reverse_tcp payload for android and windows.
 -------------
-2. Make a windows Payload
+2. Create a Wordlist

-:::::This option make a msfvenom reverse_tcp payload for windows.
+:::::This option make wordlist based on victim info using cupp!
 -------------
 3. Create Fake AP